Ande12/project-manager-app/README.md

 An application that a project manger of a company will use to set up all projects of the company as well as follow them up

-Pages: Login, home, project details login, registration, reset account, forgot password
+Pages: Login, home, project details login, registration, reset password, forgot password

 # functional specification
  - authentification